 What better way to get a crash course on culture and art in San Jose than to take a historic trip through the iconic Teatro Nacional (The National Theater).
-Not only is the National Theater one of the most exquisite buildings in in San Jose, but it is also a place to learn and appreciate the cultural significance and elegance of neoclassical theater.
+Not only is the National Theater one of the most exquisite buildings in San Jose, but it is also a place to learn and appreciate the cultural significance and elegance of neoclassical theatre.
 The stunning marble and artwork used in the theatre were all made and shipped from craftsmen in Italy.
-This is great place for a historic tour but you can also catch dress rehearsals, concerts and plays being performed live in the theatre.
+This is a great place for a historic tour but you can also catch dress rehearsals, concerts, and plays being performed live in the theatre.

 - Best time to visit: Mid-morning to late afternoon, to enjoy lunch for late afternoon to evenings for dinner.

 - Tip: Weekends tend to bring large crowds of restaurant-goers to the area.